rheos-one/changelog/arc/state_of_production_2019.md

 In 2019, we intentionally set ourselves on the path towards leadership.

-We cannot stand idly by while "Never Again" rings hollow through the growing number of detainment centres and concentration camps.

 As individuals of Jewish heritage, First Nations ancestry, and marginalized existence, our privilege, and our duty, is to make use of every tool at our disposal to resist.

+We, with means of production and anger in our bones, cannot stand idly by while "Never Again" rings hollow through the growing number of detainment centres and concentration camps.

 And between engineering and finance,
 business is a powerful tool indeed.